Judge rejects Donald Trump's latest demand to step aside from hush money criminal case

 Trump was convicted in May of falsifying his business’ records to conceal a 2016 deal to pay off porn actor Stormy Daniels to stay quiet about her alleged 2006 sexual encounter with him.
 Prosecutors cast the payout as part of a Trump-driven effort to keep voters from hearing salacious stories about him during his first campaign.

 Trump says all the stories were false, the business records were not and the case was a political maneuver meant to damage his current campaign.
-The prosecutor who brought the charges, Manhattan District Attorney Alvin Bragg, is a Democrat.
+Manhattan District Attorney Alvin Bragg, is a Democrat.

-Trump has pledged to appeal.
-Legally, that cannot happen before a defendant is sentenced.
+Trump has pledged to appeal, but that can’t happen until he is sentenced.

-In the meantime, his lawyers took other steps to try to derail the case.
-Besides the recusal request, they have asked Merchan to overturn the verdict and dismiss the case altogether because of the U.S. Supreme Court’s July ruling on presidential immunity.
+In the meantime, his lawyers have taken other steps to try to derail the case.
+Besides the recusal request, they’ve asked Merchan to overturn the verdict and dismiss the case because of the U.S. Supreme Court’s July presidential immunity ruling.

 That decision reins in prosecutions of ex-presidents for official acts and restricts prosecutors in pointing to official acts as evidence that a president’s unofficial actions were illegal.
 Trump’s lawyers argue that in light of the ruling, jurors in the hush money case should not have heard such evidence as former White House staffers describing how the then-president reacted to news coverage of the Daniels deal.

-Earlier this month, Merchan set a Sept.
-16 date to rule on the immunity claim, and Sept.
+Merchan has said he will rule on the immunity claim on Sept.
+16 and set Sept.
 18 for “the imposition of sentence or other proceedings as appropriate.”

+Jordan, the House committee chairman, sent a letter to Loren Merchan on Aug.
+1 demanding she turn over any documents pertaining to the Harris and Biden campaigns, any discussions she or her firm may have had about Trump’s hush money prosecution, and any conversations she may have had with her father about the case.

+Jordan suggested that because some Authentic clients have mentioned Trump’s case in fundraising solicitations, there was at least “a perception” that Loren Merchan and the firm could profit from it.
+But Nellis, the firm’s founder, said it does not get a percentage of any money its clients raise and that “neither Authentic nor Ms. Merchan benefits financially from any rulings in Donald Trump’s criminal or civil trials.”

 The hush money case is one of four criminal prosecutions brought against Trump last year.